king-ppap/discord-bot-streaming-now/README.md

 # Discord Bot Streaming Now
-When someone streams, your channel name will change to
+When someone `USER_WISHLIST` streams, your channel name will change to
 ```
 [On Air 🔴] - <Your voice channel name>
 ```